Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the 4 x 4 wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Toyota-engineered powertrain under the hood, a 6-cylinder, 24-valves 236hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 250hp engine designed by Mitsubishi.

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-That aside, let's consider some other aspects which affect safety.
+Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-On the other hand, taking kerb weight as an important factor into account, Pajero offers a considerable difference of 14% more metal.
+On the other hand, when it comes to weight, a factor that most people underestimate, Pajero offers a considerable difference of 14% more metal.

 Performance & Fuel economyToyota is undoubtly more agile, reaching 100km/h in 2.4 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 180 kilometers per hour, 20km/h less than the other car.
 When it comes to fuel economy the winner has to be 4Runner, averaging around 12.3 liters of fuel per 100 kilometers (23 mpg), in combined cycle.
 We can't ignore that 10% difference compared to Pajero.